coder/docs/admin/satellites/migration.md

 provider and the workspace.
 Note that latency to the workspace may be negatively impacted until users connect to the new satellite deployments.

+Repeat this step for each of your workspace providers.

 ### Step 3: Annotate the Kubernetes resources

 At this point, the old `envproxy`-based workspace provider deployment (and its